biro98/Snake_game/README.md

 3) main.ipynb contain the main function to run and play the game.

 The implementation presented compared to the article includes a function that allows to progressively increase the speed of the snake while eating to a max speed of 50.
+In addition, once reached the score 50 it is added a red obstacle static each time the score increase of 10.
+Once reached 100 as score the obstacles added are moving also.
+A new moving obstacles appears each time the score increases of 10.